largeweb/hello-world-3f68f1a6/project-overview.md

 Project Name: Hello World

-Description: A basic web application that displays the text "Hello, World!" on a webpage.
-This project serves as a simple test and introduction to web development.
+Description: A simple web application that displays the text "Hello, World!".
+This project serves as a basic test to ensure the development environment and deployment process are functioning correctly.

 Features:

-*   Displays "Hello, World!" text.
+*   Displays "Hello, World!" on a web page.

-Target Audience: New developers, anyone testing a development environment.
+Target Audience: Developers who want to verify their setup or new users getting started with GenStack.

 Technology Stack: